Creation of the cooperative

 Convention écologique Ciguë (Ecological charter of the Ciguë)

 The ecological charter is currently available in French only.
-If you are skilled in translating from French to English, Spanish, or German, the Translation committee is currently seeking volunteers to help us translate this and other important Ciguë documents!
-Please contact Alexandra at email@example.com if you are interested in helping out!
+If you are skilled in translating from French to English, Spanish, or German, we are currently seeking volunteers to help us translate this and other important Ciguë documents!
+Please contact email@example.com if you are interested in helping out!